claasd/caffoa.net/readme.md

       parsePathParameters: # overrides the config element from the global config
       parseQueryParameters: # overrides the config element from the global config
       genericAdditionalProperties: # overrides the config element from the global config
+      genericAdditionalPropertiesType: # overrides the config element from the global config
       withCancellation: # overrides the config element from the global config
       imports: # overrides the config element from the global config
       requestBodyType: # overrides the config element from the global config